|

 that does not affect the outcomes of potential experiments.
 If an

-observer perceives a system in a state denoted
+observer perceives a system in a state denoted by a ray

 or